-The Bronze, Bronze Plus, and Silver coverage levels cost less per paycheck, but your deductible is higher.
+The Bronze, Bronze Plus, and Silver less per paycheck, but your deductible is higher.
 That means you'll pay more out of your pocket when you need care.
 The Bronze and Silver coverage levels are high-deductible options with an HSA.